 - Ensure gas vents for water heaters and dryers are maintained and are continuous to the outside of the building.

 Smoke Detectors—Install smoke detectors in several locations, including inside every bedroom, outside every bedroom and on every hallway level of the building.
 Smoke detector batteries must be changed annually by the property manager.
 Do not assume that tenants will replace the batteries when the detector starts to beep.
 Many tenants will simply remove the battery, leaving them unprotected.
-Find additional information about smoke detectors in the EMC Tech Sheet: Apartment Smoke Detection.

 Fire Alarms—Many building codes require the installation of central station monitored alarm systems for fire, medical and police emergencies.
 Once installed, test the alarm at least twice per year and ensure all tenants are aware of when to use the alarm.